Homepage Crafts Unlimited (UK)

 Teddy Bodies

-My Teddy has lost some of his stuffing and has gone all limp - can you replace this for him?
+My Teddy has lost some of his stuffing and has gone all limp - can this be replaced?

 Most old teddies are stuffed with wood shavings and over the years this breaks down and becomes less "bouncy".
 Sometimes seams can come undone and the stuffing falls out.
-Whether it is wood shavings, kapok, foam chips, polyester stuffing or plastic beans, I can replace it (example).
-The cost depends on the type and amount of stuffing required, the size of the bear and whether any repair work is required to seams etc. Note that I will NOT replace foam chips - they break down over time to an orange dust which can then turn into a sticky mess depending on the type of foam.
+Whether it is wood shavings, kapok, foam chips, polyester stuffing or plastic beans, these can be replaced (example).
+The cost depends on the type and amount of stuffing required, the size of the bear and whether any repair work is required to seams etc. I doubt if any hospital will replace foam chips - they break down over time to an orange dust which can then turn into a sticky mess depending on the type of foam.

 Top